hilton/hilton.github.com/blog/_posts/2022-07-19-executive-training-remote.md

 3. Meme trackers, custom keyboards, and other tools
 4. Writing custom meme text

-Advanced module: design patterns for producing custom memes for different subcultures.
+Advanced module: design patterns for custom memes by subculture.

 ## Animated GIF humour in the workplace